thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 * use joblib caching for text_formater function (necessary steps: add more argument to it to stop relying on self)
 * add an option to generate a reachability plot for the decks using an argument (+add tqdm to OPTICS (I checked, it's easy) ; +do it with a timeout and in an external process)
 * use hierarchical clustering (quick because you already have the distance matrix) to have the full tree, then instead of using the TFIDF distance when computing the optimal order, use the "tree distance"
-* investigate wether CLIP is a better vectorizer than what you used in the past
+* investigate whether CLIP is a better vectorizer than what you used in the past
 * merge code from anki connect to make companion addon compatible with latest anki
 * package AnnA on pypi or as a standalone package
 * consider considering image occlusions of the same image as siblings